How to Sell Handmade Items and Make a Profit

 If planning a paid campaign, remember to segment your audience to maximize your investment’s return.
 Instagram and Facebook ads allow you to define your target and how much you want to spend into a determined campaign.

 Having your own website might require a little bit more investment, but it is a great way to sell your products online without paying fees to marketplaces.
-There are several e-commerce platforms which offer basic starter plans for an affordable price, such as Wix, BigCommerce, and Shopify.
+There are several e-commerce platforms that offer basic starter plans for an affordable price, such as Wix, BigCommerce, and Shopify.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.